Jeremy1189/interstitial-diffusion/README.md

 # interstitial-diffusion
-The differential evolution for obtaining the optimization interstiial diffusion coefficient in concentrated solute alloy(CSAs)
+The differential evolution for obtaining the optimization interstitial diffusion coefficient in the concentrated solute alloy(CSAs)